v3n0m-Scanner/V3n0M-Scanner/README.md

-Latest News: Updates to AdminPage Finder, refined d0rks.
+Latest News: First stage of expanding LFI features, LFI-Suite modified for V3n0M, will be the core of new LFI features to be fully intergrated.

 + All bug reports are appreciated, some features havnt been tested yet due to lack of free time.

-Current Version: Release 418
+Current Version: Release 419
 ![v3n0m Scanner](http://i.imgur.com/A96CipT.png "V3n0M-Scanner")
 ![Example of SQLi Dorker](https://github.com/v3n0m-Scanner/V3n0M-Scanner/blob/master/src/AnimatedDemo.gif?raw=true "Example of Dorker Features")